-This checklist outlines the required documents that must be uploaded to the DCEO application Smartsheet at: https://app.smartsheet.com/b/form/188bf6788da9462c94a5c037b8bf6743.
-Applications that are submitted by November 18, 2024 will have the administrative review completed by November 25, 2025 to verify that the application meet the minimum administrative requirements.
-Applications that do not meet the administrative requirements will have the opportunity to resubmit the application package before the December 2, 2024 deadline.
+This checklist outlines the required documents that must be uploaded to the DCEO application smartsheet at: https://app.smartsheet.com/b/form/c59b016923164b7d91a99b4b041ac0bb.
+Applications that are submitted July 14, 2025 will have the administrative reivew completed by July 31, 2025 to verify that the application meet the minimum administrative requirements.
+Applications that do not meet the administrative requirements will have the opportunity to resubmit the application package before the December 31, 2025 deadline.

-- Uniform Grant Application in fillable PDF format.
+Uniform Grant Application in fillable PDF format.
 Signature page must be printed, signed, scanned and submitted with application.
 [PDF FORM]

+П Uniform Budget utilizing the template provided by DCEO for this project.
+[EXCEL FILE and PDF

+FORM]

-- Uniform Budget utilizing the template provided by DCEO for this project.
-[EXCEL FILE] The entire budget with all worksheets included even if the worksheets are not relevant to the grant opportunity must be submitted with the application materials.
-Signature page must be printed, signed, scanned and submitted with application.
+I he entire budget with all worksheets included even if the worksheets are not relevant to the grant opportunity must be submitted with the application materials.
+Signature page

+must be printed, signed, scanned and submitted with application.

+• • • • • • • • • • • • • • • • • • • •

-- □ Conflict of Interest Disclosure [PDF FORM]
+Conflict of Interest Disclosure [PDF FORM]

-- Mandatory Disclosures [PDF FORM]
+Mandatory Disclosures [PDF FORM]

-- Technical Proposal [PDF NARRATIVE]:
+Technical Proposal [PDF NARRATIVE]

-- □ Required Attachment Workbook [EXCEL FILE]
+Required Attachment Workbook [EXCEL FILE]

-- Attachment 1 Project Summary
+Attachment 1 - Project Summary

-- Attachment 2 Activities and Outcomes
+Attachment 2 - Activites and Outcomes

-- Attachment 3 Staffing Plan
+Attachment 3 - Staffing Plan

+Attachment 4 - Timeline

-- Resumes and Job Descriptions (PDF)
+Resumes and Job Descriptions [PDF FORM]

-- Memorandum of Understanding / Partnership Agreements (PDF)
+Memorandum of Understanding / Partnership Agreements [PDF FORM]

-- Attachment 4 Timeline